shivaKhat23/emergency-centre/README.md

 - **Simulation Mode:** The system includes functionality to simulate the operations of the emergency center for testing purposes.
 - **Scalable Grouping:** The Composite pattern allows flexible sensor management at different levels, from individual sensors to entire buildings.

-## uml diagram with Strategy and Composite Pattern Used
+## UML Diagram With Strategy and Composite Pattern Used

 ![Detailed UML Diagram](detailed_uml.png)